ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

           Where The Read_replica was created.
 STEP 8 :- Verify All Resources Were Created.

-## DEFAULT RESOURCES OF THE THREE-TIER-ARCHITECTURE
+## DEFAULT OUTPUT RESOURCES OF THE THREE-TIER-ARCHITECTURE

 | NAME | DESCRIPTION | DEFAULT REGION  | REQUIRED |
 |------|-------------|-----------------|:--------:|